vannizhang/pin2flood-webappbuilder-widget/README.md

 ### Create the Pin2Flood widget

+1. Download the Pin2Flood widget ZIP file from [here](https://github.com/vannizhang/pin2flood-webappbuilder-widget/blob/master/widgets/Pin2FloodWidget.zip).

+2. Unzip it and and you will see a folder called Pin2Flood which contains all the relevant files needed for the Pin2Flood widget.
-1. Make a copy of the [Pin2Flood](https://github.com/vannizhang/pin2flood-webappbuilder-widget/tree/master/widgets/Pin2Flood) folder.

-2. Paste it to the **widgets** floder under stemapp (e.g. `path/to/WAB/client/stemapp/widgets/`).
+3. Make a copy of the [Pin2Flood] folder and paste it to the **widgets** floder under stemapp (e.g. `path/to/WAB/client/stemapp/widgets/`).

 ### Create Feature Layers